 I’m originally from Colorado.
 After I graduated from Colorado Christian University, I began to follow God’s call as I was being led to work with youth.
 I have been involved in youth work in churches for over twenty years now.
 I have served churches in Iowa, Colorado, Florida, and Texas.
 Our family arrived in Texas in 2008 and I served St. Helena’s in Boerne.
 After that I served St. Luke’s in San Antonio and St John's in New Braunfels.
 While in the Diocese of West Texas I have served on boards and been involved in youth minister cohorts, attended Happening (115) and served at Happenings.,

 Our family looks forward to meeting and getting to know all of you at Good Shepherd.
-My wife, Keri is an elementary dyslexia specialist for Boerne ISD and has been teaching for over twenty years.
+My wife, Keri is an elementary reading specialist for Corpus Christi ISD and has been teaching for over twenty years.
 She loves teaching dyslexia and enjoys helping her students to read.
-My daughter Grace graduated from Boerne High School in 2019 and is attending college in San Antonio and works at Ford of Boerne.
-My son Eli will be entering his senior year at Boerne High School.
+My daughter Grace graduated from Boerne High School in 2019 and is attending college in San Antonio.
+My son Eli graduated from Boerne High School in 2020 and now attends the University of Houston.
 We also have a Boston Terrier and his name is Frankie.
 We are originally from Colorado and both sides of our family still reside there.
 We make it up there when we can to visit family.